 Hydration is a fairly contentious issue in sports science, but dare we say it, there’s more consensus on how much carbohydrate athletes need per hour.

-We combined what the science says with our extensive data and practical experience from working with professional and amateur athletes for 10+ years and now we’re ready to launch our first tool to help you understand your fueling needs...
+We combined what the science says with our extensive data and practical experience from working with professional and amateur athletes for 10+ years and launched our first tool to help you understand your fueling needs...

 It’s called the Quick Carb Calculator and it’s designed to help you quickly work out how much carbohydrate (the primary fuel source when it comes to endurance exercise) you need per hour in different scenarios.

-A more in-depth tool called the Ultimate Fueling Planner will follow later this year and you’ll be able to use that to create a more holistic strategy that takes into account both your hydration and energy needs.
+A more in-depth tool called the Ultimate Fueling Planner will follow in 2022 and you’ll be able to use that to create a more holistic strategy that takes into account both your hydration and energy needs.

 We’ve written a full piece on why understanding how much fuel you need should be your number one priority when it comes to creating a fueling plan, so I won’t repeat that all here, but it really is the key to getting fueling right.
 Underfueling and overfueling are two of the most common mistakes we see when working with athletes.